Ira Byock

-Ira Robert Byock (/ˈbaɪɒk/ BYE-ok; born February 13, 1951, Newark, New Jersey) is an American physician, author, and advocate for palliative care.
-He is founder and chief medical officer of the Providence St. Joseph Health Institute for Human Caring in Torrance, California, and holds appointments as active emeritus professor of medicine and professor of community health and family medicine at the Geisel School of Medicine at Dartmouth College.
-He was director of palliative medicine at Dartmouth–Hitchcock Medical Center, from 2003–14, and associate director for patient and family-centered care at the affiliated Norris-Cotton Cancer Center.
+Ira Robert Byock (/ˈbaɪɒk/ BYE-ok; born February 13, 1951) is an American physician, author, and palliative care advocate.
+He is the founder and served from 2014 to 2022 as chief medical officer of the Institute for Human Caring of the Providence St. Joseph Health system, which is based in Renton, Washington.
+Byock holds appointments as an active emeritus professor of medicine and an emeritus professor of community health and family medicine at the Geisel School of Medicine at Dartmouth College.
+He served as the director of palliative medicine at Dartmouth–Hitchcock Medical Center from 2003 to 2013.

-Byock's early career focused on emergency medicine and rural practice in parallel with an interest in hospice care, and then founded the Missoula Demonstration Project and became director for the Robert Wood Johnson Promoting Excellence in End-of-Life Care initiative.
-His books include Dying Well (1997), The Four Things That Matter Most (2004), and The Best Care Possible (2012).
+Byock focused his early medical career on emergency medicine and rural practice (1981–1994).
+He shifted into hospice care and directed the Robert Wood Johnson Foundation's Promoting Excellence in End-of-Life Care initiative (1996–2006).
+His published books include Dying Well (1997), The Four Things That Matter Most (2004), and The Best Care Possible (2012).
+Since 2022, he has published multiple essays and white papers critiquing systemic failures within the modern hospice industry.